 As the mobile telecommunications industry barrels toward the 5G future, the amount of data traffic traversing networks is exploding.
 One of the ways network operators are coping with the reality and the preparation for the further onslaught that will come with 5G is to transform the radio access network (RAN).
 Which in essence, means centralizing it or placing it in the cloud.

-The cRAN (or Cloud RAN), also known as the Centralized RAN, is cheaper for operators in terms of capital expenditures and operating expenditures.
-However, it’s still early in the cRAN development.
+The C-RAN (or Cloud RAN), also known as the Centralized RAN, is cheaper for operators in terms of capex and opex.
+However, it’s still early in the C-RAN development.

 - BBU pool — The BBU pool, located at a centralized site, functions as a cloud or a data center.
 Its multiple BBU nodes dynamically allocate resources to RRUs based on current network needs.